 The Word of God found in the Bible provides a plethora of visual images.
 The foundation for “The Wellspring Of Life” is built on one short verse, “Guard your heart, for it is the wellspring of life.”
 Proverbs 4:23

 The condition of our heart seems to define us.
 Who we are, our attitude, and our spirit.
+That’s why this verse is for everybody!
 This muscle in our chest just seems to operate on auto-pilot.
 It keeps on ticking as we sleep when much of the rest of our body is shut down, or at rest.

 But when our heart shuts down, we’re done.
 Or, shall I say, our body is done… and so, I guess, we are done in this life.